 VII.
-HOW PROGRAM SPECIFIC OUTCOMES ARE ASSESSED:
+HOW PROGRAM SPECIFIC OUTCOMES AREASSESSED:

-Program Specific Outcomes (PSOs) Strength Proficiency PSO 1 Professional Skills: The ability to understand, analyze and develop computer programs in the areas related to algorithms, system software, multimedia, web design, big data analytics, and networking for efficient design of computer-based systems of Projects PSO 2 Problem-Solving Skills: The ability to apply standard practices and strategies in software project development using open-ended programming environments to deliver a quality product for business success.
-Lectures, Assignments PSO 3 Successful Career and Entrepreneurship: The ability to employ modern computer languages, environments, and platforms in creating innovative career paths to be an entrepreneur, and a zest for higher studies.
-5 minutes video
+Program Specific Outcomes (PSOs) Strength Proficiency assessed by PSO 1 Professional Skills: The ability to understand, analyze and develop computer programs in the areas related to algorithms, system software, multimedia, web design, big data analytics, and networking for efficient design of computer-based systems of varying complexity.
+2 Projects PSO 2 Problem-Solving Skills: The ability to apply standard practices and strategies in software project development using open-ended programming environments to deliver a quality product for business success.
+3 Lectures, Assignments PSO 3 Successful Career and Entrepreneurship: The ability to employ modern computer languages, environments, and platforms in creating innovative career paths to be an entrepreneur, and a zest for higher studies.
+1 5 minutes video